eth-cscs/manta/README.md

 - List and filter CFS configurations based on cluster name or configuration name
 - List and filter CFS sessions based on cluster name or session name
-- CFS session logs watcher
+- CFS session layer log watcher

 ## Prerequisites